Institute of Theology

 Credits: 3 Hours: 45

 This course offers an exegesis of selected passages from Johannine Literature, chosen in sequence to highlight some central theological issues raised in the fourth Gospel.
 The historical and present debates about issues on composition, sources, sacramentalism, and other important issues, are within the scope of this course.
-Besides, the course provides a brief introduction to the apocalyptic literature and a commentary on selected readings from the Book of Revelation.

 In this course, the student reads the Pentateuch and the Historical Books synchronically, in order to discover the correlation existent in these volumes and their narrative axis, to which all the episodes and speeches are related.
 During the course, the student is stimulated to approach the Torah as a part of the Divine Revelation that addresses Christians today, and to find out the close relationship between the Torah and the Gospel.
 This course also aims at enabling the student to use modern exegetical methods, and to deal with the differences of form and contents in the Masoretic, as well as in the Greek text of the Septuagint.